MordechaiWein/Popular-meme-app/README.md

 After the DOM has loaded I use a fetch request to GET the Memes API I render all the Memes into an array
-I then iterate through the array creating individual memes
+I then iterate through the array creating individual memes For each meme a Li tag is created and appended to a Ul tag